Baby Development During Pregnancy in Weeks 26-29

-How does baby grow this month?
+How does baby development during pregnancy progress this month?
 Check out the following growth milestones:

 - By the end of this month baby weighs around 2 to 2-1/2 pounds and measures around fourteen inches long.

 - Baby development during pregnancy goes through a growth spurt in this month, gaining around a pound.

 - Fat deposits smooth out some of the previous wrinkles, giving baby a more filled out appearance, but he is still much skinnier than he will be at birth.